markevans/dragonfly/extra_docs/ActiveRecord.md

 The property argument of `validates_property` will generally be one of the registered analyser properties as described in {file:Analysers.md Analysers}.
 However it would actually work for arbitrary properties, including those of non-dragonfly model attributes.
-See {Dragonfly::ActiveRecordExtensions::Validations Validations} for more info.
+See {Dragonfly::ActiveModelExtensions::Validations Validations} for more info.

 Name and extension
 ------------------